geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 GO also provides annotations as [GPAD](/docs/gene-product-association-data-gpad-format/)+[GPI](/docs/gene-product-information-gpi-format/) (companion files).
 For more general information on annotation, please see the [introduction to GO annotation](/docs/go-annotations/).

+## Changes between the GO Annotation File (GAF) format 2.1 and 2.2
+GAF format 2.2 allows more values in column 4 ("Qualifier").
+All other data are unchanged.

 ## GO Annotation File (GAF) format 2.2